 Most of NN's operating insurance companies have relatively large amounts of liquid assets as they have significant holdings of government bonds.
 However, certain NN entities, such as the Issuer, NN Re, Nationale-Nederlanden Interfinance B.V., NN Japan and NN Bank, but also other subsidiaries to the extent they enter into derivatives transactions, could be faced with a lack of liquidity.
 In addition, the Issuer is dependent on dividend payments by its subsidiaries to service its debt and expenses.
 Payments of dividends to the Issuer by its subsidiaries may be restricted by applicable laws and regulations of their respective jurisdictions, including laws establishing minimum solvency and liquidity thresholds.
 NN Re has a large derivatives portfolio in respect of the variable annuity guarantees it reinsures for certain members of the NN group, which could require it to post (additional) collateral.
-To hedge its insurance portfolios, NN (i) uses Nationale-Nederlanden Interfinance B.V. as the legal entity to enter into its bilateral over-the-counter ("OTC") derivative contracts and (ii) uses contracts in its own name to enter into any OTC derivative contract that is subject to the clearing obligation or which it prefers to clear voluntarily.
+To hedge their insurance portfolios, the abovementioned NN entities (i) use Nationale-Nederlanden Interfinance B.V. as the legal entity to enter into its bilateral over-the-counter ("OTC") derivative contracts and (ii) use contracts in their own names to enter into OTC derivative contracts that may or may not be subject to the clearing obligation or which the NN entities prefer to clear voluntarily.
 In any of these two circumstances, NN could be required to post (additional) collateral if, for instance, equity markets fall, interest rates rise or NN's counterparties' amend their view on NN's creditworthiness.
 NN Japan's portfolio of corporate-owned life insurance ("COLI") could suffer significant surrenders if certain tax benefits on existing business become no longer available to NN's corporate customers following a change in Japanese tax regulations, which could result in liquidity issues if this is combined with a significant increase in Japanese interest rates reducing the value of assets which would need to be sold to satisfy its obligations to customers.
 NN Bank is exposed to the risk of customer deposit outflows and an inability to attract wholesale funding to fund its illiquid assets, in particular its mortgage portfolio.
 There can be no assurance that liquidity available elsewhere in the NN group can or may be made available to the Issuer or affected subsidiary or that any such entity will have access to external sources of liquidity.